 mark supplies his own armband AND jackboots iirc

-― to regain his mental focus, he played video-game golf (bizarro gazzara), Wednesday, 9 October 2019 16:36 (four months ago) link
+― to regain his mental focus, he played video-game golf (bizarro gazzara), Wednesday, 9 October 2019 16:36 (eight months ago) link

 gold spiked helmet